GKG1312/Face-Recognition-LBPH/README.md

 # Face Recognition Based Attendance System

-A modern, robust, and efficient automated attendance management system leveraging Local Binary Patterns Histograms (LBPH) for facial recognition.
+A robust and efficient automated attendance management system leveraging Local Binary Patterns Histograms (LBPH) for facial recognition.
 Built with Python, OpenCV, and Tkinter, this system provides a seamless experience for student registration and real-time attendance tracking.

 ## 🌟 Features